sidbhaumik/sidb_datascience_projects.github.io/README.md

          .
 The XGBoost model performs better than the linear regression model, with lower RMSE and MAE values on both training and testing data.
       5. The R-squared value for the XGBoost model is slightly higher than the linear regression model, indicating a better fit.

+ 7.  **Recommendation System**:
+        Movie recommendation program allows users to get personalized movie recommendations based on their input.
+      **Dataset used**: movies.csv,ratings.csv

+      **Python Libraries used**: pandas,fuzzywuzzy,sklearn

+      **Method used**:
+      The code implements a movie recommender system using the MovieLens dataset, which includes movie ratings and titles.
+      The main steps are:
+        a.
+Load and merge the ratings and movies data into a single DataFrame.
+        b.
+Create a pivot table with movie titles as rows, user IDs as columns, and ratings as values.
+        c.
+Fill in missing rating values with 0.
+        d.
+Create a TF-IDF vector representation of the movie titles.
+        e.
+Calculate a cosine similarity matrix between the movie title vectors.
+        f.
+Define a function to get the closest matching movie title based on fuzzy string matching.
+        g.
+Define a function to generate top N recommendations for a given movie title by finding the most similar movies based on the cosine similarity matrix.

+         The recommender system allows the user to input a movie title, and it will:
+           a.
+Find the closest matching movie title.
+           b.
+Use the cosine similarity to find the top 10 most similar movies.
+           c.
+Print the recommended movie titles.

+        The key aspects of the recommender system are preprocessing the data, creating a matrix of movie similarities, and using fuzzy matching to handle user input.